 - An inverted microscope to view the device (we use the Motic AE31) - Three syringe pumps (we use KD Scientific Legato 100) - A highly controllable, powerful magnetic mixing system; I have looked at options extensively and the VP Scientific (Part #710D2) magnetic stirrer is both sufficiently powerful and gentle to keep the beads suspended while not breaking them.
 You may consider buying a second mixer if you think it will be necessary to also mix your cells while they are sitting in the syringe, but typically we do not mix our cells.
-We load one mixing disc into the beads syringe to stir the beads, which you can also get from VP (VP cat # 782N-6-150) - 3 mL syringes (we use BD #309657) - Tubing to connect syringes to the device: Scientific Commodities, inc. (cat # BB31695-PE/2) - Luer lock 26-gage needles.
-The connection between the tubing and the needle is intentionally quite snug; I do not use 27G needles (though the fit is easier) because the beads are more likely to clog in the smaller bore - PDMS co-flow microfluidic droplet generation device.
+We load one mixing disc into the beads syringe to stir the beads, which you can also get from VP (VP cat # 772DP-N42-5-2).
+These mixing discs are thicker than the ones we had recommended previously, and therefore are better at keeping the beads uniformly suspended. - 3 mL syringes (we use BD #309657) - Tubing to connect syringes to the device: Scientific Commodities, inc. (cat # BB31695-PE/2) - Luer lock 26-gage needles.
+The connection between the tubing and the needle is intentionally quite snug; I do not use 27G needles (though the fit is easier) because the beads are more likely to clog in the smaller bore. - PDMS co-flow microfluidic droplet generation device.
 We provide a CAD file with the Cell paper for the devices we used for all experiments in the paper.
 These devices were designed by our collaborator Anindita (Oni) Basu.
 Though many ideas and much optimization went into their design, their construction is straightforwardly accomplished in any academic or commercial microfluidics facility, as they are passive PDMS devices.
 Some commercial microfluidics companies that will make custom devices from CAD files include FlowJem, Nanoshift, and Dolomite Microfluidics. - 100 micron cell strainers for beads (VWR cat #21008-950) - 40 micron cell strainers for cells (VWR cat #21008-949) - Fuchs-Rosenthal hemocytometer (Incyto # DHC-F01)